WILLSBOROUGH BOWLING CENTER

 Q: Do you accept Credit Cards?

-A: No we do not accept Credit Cards.
-Cash and Champlain National Bank Checks only.
+A: Yes, we do accept Credit Cards, Apple and Google Pay.
+We add a 3% surcharge on any transactions via Square.
+We also accept Cash and Champlain National Bank Checks.
 WBC charges a $50.00 surcharge on returned (NSF) Checks.
-There is a ATM machine available in the Willsborough Business Center hallway.

 Q: Have you had anyone bowl a perfect game (300 game) at WBC?